germanfica/git-training/README.md

 ```bash
 git rm -r --cached .
 ```
-rm is the remove command
+- [rm](https://git-scm.com/docs/git-rm) is the remove command
--r will allow recursive removal
+- `-r` will allow recursive removal
-–cached will only remove files from the index.
+- -cached will only remove files from the index.
 Your files will still be there.
 The rm command can be unforgiving.
 If you wish to try what it does beforehand, add the -n or --dry-run flag to test things out.

 ### Step 3: Re add everything